pi-star-2025/pi_star/the_origin_of_flowers.md

 The patterns of mushrooms look like the 8-branch thinking, more or less like ancient circuses or parties.

 And the nose is a parallel to being the stem of a mushroom, that is why the bone feels the way it is does.
-The third eye is then the head-quarters for the 8-branch thinking (left/right, male/female, pain/pleasure), and then the brain is the head of the mushroom.
+The third eye is then the headquarters for the 8-branch thinking (left/right, male/female, pain/pleasure), and then the brain is the head of the mushroom.
 The eyes themselves are filled with millions of nested 8-branch decisions, nested circuses which help control our social intelligence and which glisten enough with quantum possibility to make life feel like a movie.

 Believe it or not, there are rotating cosmic social circles *living* in our eyes, which connect to the plant life all around us.